thymedev/thymedev.github.io/src/docs/bettercensor/README.md

 ---
-description: "BetterCensor is the powerful Discord moderation bot that automatically keeps your servers clean, with Google Sheets Integration, for powerful editing, and sharing anywhere."
+description: "BetterCensor is the powerful Discord moderation bot that automatically keeps your servers clean, with Google Sheets Integration, for powerful editing, and sharing anywhere"
 ---

 # BetterCensor

 <div class="text-xl">The best bot for all your censoring needs.
 100% free, forever.</div>

-BetterCensor is the powerful Discord moderation bot that automatically keeps your servers clean, with Google Sheets Integration, for powerful editing, and sharing anywhere.
+BetterCensor is the powerful Discord moderation bot that automatically keeps your servers clean, with Google Sheets Integration, for powerful editing, and sharing anywhere

 ## [Invite me](https://thymedev.github.io/invite/bettercensor)
 ## [Support server](https://thymedev.github.io/discord.html)